MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-role-centers.md

 -   In page code, if the first part in the content area is a Headline part, then in the client, the action area will be automatically positioned either to the right of the Headline part or after the Headline part, depending on the browser window size.
 Otherwise, the action area will appear at the bottom of the navigation area, and extend the width of the workspace.

 ## Content area
 The content area consists of one or more parts that display different content.
-There are three part types: Page, System, amd Chart.
-The page part type, which is the most typical part type, displays a separate underlying page.
-The System and Chart types are only supported in the Windows client.
+The parts are added by including a `part` control in the `layout` control of the page code.
+There are three part types: `Page`, `System`, and `Chart`.
+The `System` and `Chart` types are not supported in the Web or mobile clients.
+The `Page` type displays the content of an seperate underlying page, typically a card or list.

 The following table described some of the most common parts for Role Centers, as illustrated in the previous figure.